Kärdla: The Hidden Gem of Hiiumaa

 Kärdla Airport

-Discover the serenity of Hiiumaa Island through Kärdla Airport, your gateway to Estonia's hidden natural gems and cultural treasures.
+Discover the beauty of Hiiumaa Island through Kärdla Airport, your serene gateway to Estonia's hidden gem with breathtaking landscapes and rich culture.

 Paluküla church